transcom/milmove_load_testing/README.md

 ### Prime API

 To load test against the Prime API in experimental, you will need to install and set up `direnv`, `chamber`, and `aws-vault`.
-Please follow the instructions in the `mymove` repo to complete this step:
+If you have already set up these tools in order to run the `mymove` project, you do not need to repeat these steps.
+Otherwise, please follow the instructions in the `mymove` repo to complete this setup:

 * [Setup: `direnv` and `chamber`](https://github.com/transcom/mymove#setup-direnv)
 * [Setup: AWS credentials and `aws-vault`](https://github.com/transcom/mymove#setup-aws-services-optional)